-Post-2015 Development Framework and Sustainable Development Goals
+The Post-2015 Development Framework and Sustainable Development Goals

-ICTSD’s engagement in the Post-2015 Development Agenda process in 2014 was designed specifically to inform and facilitate a coherent and constructive discussion between the Geneva and New York policy communities about the role of trade in the Post-2015 agenda.
+ICTSD’s engagement in the Post-2015 Development Agenda process in 2014 was designed specifically to inform and facilitate a coherent, constructive discussion between the Geneva and New York policy communities about the role of trade in the Post-2015 Agenda.

-ICTSD made four formal submissions to the United Nations Open Working Group (OWG) process (three in 2013, one in 2014) which were re-published as policy briefs in June 2014.
-The briefs highlighted the potential relevance and contribution of trade policy to key issues under discussion in the Post-2015 Agenda: International Trade and Sustainable Development; Climate Change, Trade and Sustainable Energy; Fisheries, Trade and Sustainable Development; Aid for Trade in the Global Partnership for Sustainable Development.
+ICTSD made four formal submissions to the United Nations Open Working Group (OWG) process (three in 2013, one in 2014), which were re-published as policy briefs in June 2014.
+The briefs highlighted the potential relevance and contribution of trade policy to key issues under discussion in the Post-2015 Agenda: International Trade and Sustainable Development; Climate Change, Trade and Sustainable Energy; Fisheries, Trade and Sustainable Development; and Aid for Trade in the Global Partnership for Sustainable Development.

-ICTSD’s submissions and policy briefs were designed to present research on issues that UN officials suggested needed more substantive input in the SDGs discussion.
-Delegates in Geneva and New York and other stakeholders commended the quality and usefulness of the briefs and said they had circulated them to other key decision-makers:
+ICTSD’s submissions and policy briefs were designed to present research on issues that UN officials suggested needed more substantive input in the debate on SDGs.
+Delegates in Geneva and New York and other stakeholders commended the quality and usefulness of the briefs and said they had circulated them to other key decision makers: